CDA AWARD FOR EXCELLENCE

 In 2014, The CDA Chapter XXXI-South Carolina received the CDA Award for Excellence for the Old Horry County Courthouse Handrails and Steps Restoration Project.
 A treasured landmark, listed on the National Trust for Historic Preservation Registry, the Old Horry County Courthouse built in 1825 is still in use today and serves as the City Hall for the town of Conway.
 Chapter XXXI will aid in restoring the handrails and steps for this historic building.

-Two chapters shared the award.
+Two chapters shared the award:

 Chapter VIII-Houston: Restoration of St. Thomas Anglican Church Cemetery, St. Kitts, West Indies.